Ujjwalsharma2210/flutter_map_math/README.md

 - Elevation calculation: Applications may need to calculate the elevation of a point on a map, either as an absolute height above sea level or as a relative height above nearby terrain.<br>

 - Heatmap generation: Applications may need to generate a heatmap of points or events on a map, which can be useful for visualizing patterns or clusters of activity.<br>

-- Clustering: Applications may need to group nearby points on a map into clusters, which can be useful for reducing visual clutter or for identifying areas of high activity.<br>

 - Tile generation: Applications may need to generate map tiles for use in custom map layers or overlays, which can be useful for adding custom data or visualizations to a map.<br>